cad435/StealthburnerFullUSBPD/README.md

 ## Before you download:
 There are new Versions with better EMI protection regarding the USB Data lines on the way.
-Also, on the feeder I connected the relay-coil diode wrong.
+Also, on the feeder I connected the free-wheeling diode ont the wrong.
 It'll also be fixed.

 The current versions however are working.